Barons' Crusade: Richard of Cornwall's host

 On 10 June 1240 Richard, 1st Earl of Cornwall left England with a smaller host of crusaders.
 This group consisted of roughly a dozen English barons and several hundred knights, including William II Longespée.
-They made their way to Marseilles in mid-September, and landed at Acre during the autumn passage on 8 October.
+They made their way to Marseille in mid-September, and landed at Acre during the autumn passage on 8 October.
 Simon de Montfort, younger brother of the captured Amaury, was also part of this group but seems to have traveled separately.
 He and his wife Eleanor went to Brindisi through Apulia and Lombardy all the way to Acre.
 Eleanor accompanied her husband only to Brindisi.
 Following that, William of Forz organized the third successful expedition to Jerusalem.
 In the end, the response of English barons to Gregory's call revealed a lack of indication of a common Christian identity.

 Richard and this second crusading host saw no combat, but they did complete the negotiations for a truce with Ayyubid leaders made by Theobald just a few months prior during the first wave of the crusade.
 They continued the rebuilding of Ascalon castle.
 Notably, Richard handed over custody of it to Walter Pennenpié, the imperial agent of Frederick II in Jerusalem (instead of turning it over to the local liege men of the Kingdom of Jerusalem who strongly opposed Frederick's rule).
 On 23 April 1241 they exchanged Muslim prisoners with Christian captives (most notably Simon's older brother Amaury) who had been seized during Henry of Bar's disastrous raid at Gaza one year and a half earlier.
 They also moved the remains of those killed in that battle and buried them at the cemetery in Ascalon.
 His work done, Richard departed at Acre for England on 3 May 1241.

 Aftermath

 Although the Barons' Crusade returned the Kingdom of Jerusalem to its largest size since 1187, the gains would be dramatically reversed merely a few years later.
-On July 15, 1244 Jerusalem was not simply captured but was reduced to ruins during the Siege of Jerusalem of 1244 and its Christians massacred by Khwarazmians from northern Syria (new allies of the Sultan of Egypt As-Salih Ayyub).
+On July 15, 1244, the Siege of Jerusalem left the city not only captured but reduced to ruins, its Christians massacred by Khwarazmians from northern Syria (new allies of the Sultan of Egypt As-Salih Ayyub).
 A few months later, in October, Ayyub and the Khwarazmians achieved a major military victory at the Battle of La Forbie, which permanently crippled Christian military power in the Holy Land.